bhavishy2801/bhavishy2801/README.md

 <h2 align="center">🚀 About Me</h2>

-I am an adaptable developer with expertise in web, app, gnd game development, combined with a strong foundation in competitive programming.
+I am an adaptable developer with expertise in web, app, and game development, combined with a strong foundation in competitive programming.
 Beyond coding, I am also skilled in video editing, photo editing, and 3D modeling, using a variety of software.
 My passion lies in creating visually appealing and technically efficient projects, whether it's a high-performance application, an immersive game, or stunning visual content.

 <h3 align="center">Git Stats</h3>